-Upon checking my gratitude journal, many things already happened in my life that I am thankful for in just the first quarter of the year.
-There are big and small moments that made up the past months, and I see things in a clearer view.
+Upon checking my gratitude journal, I see many things that have already happened in my life that I am thankful for in the first quarter of the year.
+Big and small moments made up the past months, and I see things in a clearer view.

 Just like from the classic song by South Border, “There’s a rainbow always after the rain.”
 So, even though bad things may occasionally come our way, remember that it is only a bad day, not a bad life.

 Having a grateful heart gives us a more positive outlook on life.

 3. The small things make a big difference.

 Big things don’t happen every day, and if we aim to have a big moment every single day before we are thankful, then we are bound for disappointments.

 We should show our gratitude not only in the big moments but, more importantly, in the little things.

 I have multiple entries where I am most thankful for the day: I ate my favorite food, went for a walk, or even lost some weight.

 We need to learn to appreciate more of the little things because, most of the time, the combination of those little things makes the big moments happen.

 4. Sometimes we take some blessings for granted.